logicalclocks/logicalclocks.github.io/docs/user_guides/projects/project/add_members.md

 ### Introduction

-In this guide, you will learn how to add new members to your project.
-Furthermore, it also introduces member roles, which can be beneficial when working in a group on a project.
+In this guide, you will learn how to add new members to your project as well as the different roles within a project.

 ## Step 1: Members list